Dozens arrested after mob storms Capitol; officials vow that more will be charged

 Since Tuesday, D.C. police have arrested at least six people on firearms charges, including several at Freedom Plaza and one aboard a multicolored school bus from North Carolina that police stopped after receiving a tip.
 Police said they found a rifle, a handgun and ammunition aboard.

-Two of the more than 79 people arrested during unrest since Tuesday were for illegally processing weapons such as metal knuckles and blackjacks.
+Two of the more than 79 people arrested during unrest since Tuesday were accused of illegally processing weapons such as metal knuckles and blackjacks.
 Twenty-five people were charged with curfew violations and unlawful entry onto Capitol grounds.
 It is unclear if any of those people were inside the Capitol itself.

 “The violence and destruction of property at the U.S. Capitol building yesterday showed a blatant and appalling disregard for our institutions of government and the orderly administration of the democratic process,” FBI Director Christopher A. Wray said, adding that “we will hold accountable those who participated” in the siege.